Order conditions for Runge--Kutta-like methods with solution-dependent coefficients: Order Conditions for NSARK methods

 The accuracy of standard RK methods can be understood through the use of trees and B-series, which are formal power series used to represent exact and approximate solutions of an initial value problem \cite{B16,HWButcherTrees}.
 Similarly, ARK methods can be studied using colored trees and NB-Series \cite{Ntrees}.
 In this work, we further extend this theory in order to study methods of the form

+where $\Y^n=(\y^n \dashline\y^{(1)}\dashline\dotsc\dashline\y^{(s)}\dashline \y^{n+1})$.
 We call schemes of this form \emph{non-standard additive Runge--Kutta (NSARK) methods}; they differ from ARK methods in that their coefficients are allowed to depend on the solution and the step size.
 We study the local order of accuracy of \eqref{eq:nsark} through the use of a generalization of NB-series.

 Usually, an ARK method is used in order to apply very different RK schemes to the different components of $\Fnu$.
-In this work, the coefficients of each part of the ARK method will be almost equal, differing only in how they depend on $h$ and $y^n$.
-Note that the stages $\byi=\byi(\y^n)$ may be interpreted as functions of $\y^n$, so that the dependency of $a^{[\nu]}_{ij}, b^{[\nu]}_j$ on $\y^n$ might be given implicitly.
+In this work, the coefficients of each part of the ARK method will be almost equal, differing only in how they depend on $h$ and $\Y^n$.
+Note that the stages $\byi=\byi(\y^n)$ and the update $\y^{n+1}=\y^{n+1}(\y^n)$ may be interpreted as functions of $\y^n$, so that $a^{[\nu]}_{ij}, b^{[\nu]}_j$ may as well be interpreted only as functions of $\y^n$ and the step size $h$.

 In order to analyze NSARK methods, we first review the concepts of N-trees and NB-series.
 We then develop extensions of standard results in order to show that the order conditions for NSARK schemes can be written in a way that is structurally the same as those of ARK methods.
 That is, they differ only by the replacement of fixed coefficients by solution-dependent coefficients.
 To prove this, we follow the approach of Butcher \cite{B16}.